-Lisa Erbach Vance has been with the Aaron Priest Literary Agency since 1993.
-Her clients include Harlan Coben, Gregg Hurwitz, Gayle Lynds, Matt Beynon Rees, Kathleen Sharp, Aaron Elkins, Sindiwe Magona, Amanda Stevens and Ann Howard Creel.
+Lisa Erbach Vance joined the Aaron Priest Literary Agency in 1993 as Director of Foreign Rights for Aaron Priest and began representing her own clients shortly thereafter.
+Her clients include Harlan Coben, Gregg Hurwitz, Glen Erik Hamilton, B.J.
+Daniels, Ann Howard Creel, Gayle Lynds, Matt Beynon Rees, Aaron and Charlotte Elkins, Amanda Stevens, Watt Key, Anthony Franze and more.

-Her publishing career began at Random House, Inc. where she was selected as one of the first participants in their new Management Trainee program, after which she became an associate in the foreign rights department at Crown Publishers, before moving to Aaron Priest.
-Lisa was born and raised outside of Chicago, and she has a B.A. in English Literature from Northwestern University.
+Prior to joining the agency, Lisa’s publishing career began at Random House, Inc. where she was selected as one of the first participants in their new Management Trainee program, after which she became an associate in the foreign rights department at Crown Publishers.
+Lisa was born and raised outside of Chicago, and she has a degree in English Literature from Northwestern University.

-Lisa is currently most interested in the following: Contemporary fiction, especially women's fiction, with a well-defined narrative voice.
+Lisa is currently most interested in and actively seeking out the following types of works: Contemporary and historical fiction, literary and/or commercial, especially works featuring female characters.
 Observant, thoughtful fiction about families and friends, with fresh perspectives on modern relationships.
-Thrillers/suspense with propulsive plots enhanced with well-developed characters.
-Psychological suspense.
+Propulsive, emotionally engaging thrillers—contemporary or historical, domestic or international.
+Moody psychological suspense.
 Contemporary gothic fiction.
-International fiction (not translation) that takes the reader deep into another culture.
+Romantic suspense.
+Stories that take the reader on a surprising journey deep into another culture or subculture.
 Narrative non-fiction, current or historical topics.

-In every category, Lisa is looking for original premises, characters she'll be passionate about, and stories she can't put down.
+In every category, Lisa is looking for strong premises, distinctive narrative voices and points-of-view, characters she’ll be passionate about, and stories she can't put down.

 Lucy's been at the agency since 1995, having switched from professional actress to literary agent.
 Her clients include Frances Sherwood, Elizabeth Diamond, and Peter Charles Melman.